Olajesu-rebirth/index.html/README.md

       <h2>About Me</h2>
       <p>
         I’m passionate about advancing sustainable energy systems through research, innovation, and practical engineering solutions.
-        I am currently pursuing a PhD in Electrical Engineering at the University of New Orleans, focusing on small-signal stability, power system modeling, and renewable energy integration.
+        I am currently pursuing a PhD in Electrical Engineering at the University of New Orleans, focusing on power systems studies, power system modeling, and renewable energy integration.
       </p>
     </section>